 It can get frosty while you’re shopping for your loved ones.
 Nothing warms your body and stokes the spirit of the season like a spot of hot tea between trips to the store.
 Take a moment out of the madness to enjoy a Japanese-style ceremony or a Victorian High Tea with your little elves.
 Read on for our top picks for the holiday season.

 With two tasting rooms in the Portland area, there's plenty of time and space to enjoy a hot cup of tea any time of the year.
 But on Dec.
 7, you and your kiddos can get in on a complimentary tasting of Smith Teamaker's new featured seasonal drinks: Hot Buttered Silent Night Latte and Morning Light Latte.
 The tasting takes place at the NW shop from 4 p.m.-6 p.m.
 The shop has a variety of decaf options for the littles to enjoy and you are sure to leave brimming with good cheer.

 Tao of Tea

 It's been around for over 20 years, which has given the Tao of Tea plenty of time to perfect its offerings of delicious tea served in beautiful settings.
 Tea service comes in gorgeous clay or iron pots, with explanations of when and how to drink, along with plenty of snacks and light meals.
-The original Belmont location is cozy, with wooden benches and luscious tapestries.
+The original Belmont location is cozy, with wooden benches and luscious tapestries—a perfect fit for the mood of the season.
 Or visit their cafe inside the Lan Su Chinese Gardens, which bears the poetic name, “The Tower of Cosmic Reflections,” so have your kids reflect on how much they love you as they enjoy their tea and mooncakes.

 3430 SE Belmont St.